 I am an Assistant Professor in the Department of Political Science at the University of Colorado Boulder.
 My research interests include international trade and finance, international organizations, and the US foreign economic policy in the Asia-Pacific region.

 I hold a Ph.D. in Political Science from the University of California, Berkeley; and a B.A. magna cum laude in Government and Economics from Cornell University.
-I was a project director at the Berkeley APEC Study Center from 2012 to 2015 and a postdoctoral research associate at the Asian/Pacific Studies Institute at Duke University from 2016 to 2018 .
+I was a project director at the Berkeley APEC Study Center and a postdoctoral research associate at the Asian/Pacific Studies Institute at Duke University .

 I have lived in Seoul, Vancouver, Northern Virginia, Washington DC, New York City, Ithaca, Berkeley, Durham, and now live in Boulder.
 I love traveling, hiking, and trying local cuisine.